omni-us/jsonargparse/CONTRIBUTING.rst

     ``.pre-commit-config.yaml`` is configured to run the hooks using Python 3.12.
 Ensure you have Python 3.12 installed and available in your environment for ``pre-commit`` to function correctly.
-For development, other Python versions will work, but for convenience, Python 3.12 can also be used.
+For development, other Python versions will work, but for convenience, Python 3.12 is recommended.

 The ``pre-push`` stage runs several hooks, including tests, doctests, mypy, and coverage.
 These hooks are designed to inform developers of issues that must be